exasol/release-droid/doc/user-guide/user-guide.md

 ## Pre-requirements and Release Rules

-You must fulfill the rules listed here depending on a programming language you use and platforms you want to release on to make a release with the Release Robot.
+Your project must fulfil the criteria listed in this section &mdash; depending on a programming language you use and platforms you want to release on to make a release with the Release Robot.

 ### Common Rules for All Projects

-* Currently, the Release Robot only supports the GitHub-based projects.
+* Currently, Release Robot only supports the GitHub-based projects.
   So the first essential requirement: the project must be uploaded to the GitHub.

 * The main programming language of the project must be in the list of [supported programming languages](#supported-programming-languages).